kickstarter/kumquat/README.md

 # Example

-For example, consider a typical HAML `render` call to a partial:
+For example, consider a typical `render` call to a partial:

 `render '_a_knitr_report'`